Jinxed! (1982 film): Plot

 When Harold arrives home, he pretends that he had won big so that Bonita will not know that they are broke.
-When Harold in the shower, he is so distraught that he commits suicide by sticking his finger in an open light-bulb socket.
+When Harold is in the shower, he is so distraught that he commits suicide by sticking his finger in an open light-bulb socket.
 Willie arrives, sees Bonita hovering over the dead body, and assumes that she had killed her husband.
 She assures Willie that it was a suicide, which makes him regret having beaten Harold.
 When Bonita hears this and learns that Harold had lost everything, she begins to panic.
 Willie reminds her of the life insurance money that she is sure to receive, but she points out that the insurance policy had a suicide clause that prevents her from collecting.
 She and Willie decide to make Harold's death look like an accident.

 Willie drives off towing Bonita's trailer behind him and, while stopped in a remote location, places Harold's corpse behind the wheel of the truck.
 Willie rolls the truck and trailer into a ravine, then heads back into town.
 When police discover the crashed vehicle, they conclude that Harold must have died in an accident, meaning that Bonita can now receive the insurance money.
 But when she goes to file the claim, she learns that Harold had allowed the policy to lapse, thus dashing any hope that she may receive benefits.
 However, Harold did leave her a letter that sends her on a scavenger hunt for clues that will instruct her how to get the money that she will need.
-The clues spell "J-O-N-A-H," as in Jonah, the Biblical prophet who was infamously jinxed in the Old Testament.
+The clues spell "J-O-N-A-H", as in Jonah, the Biblical prophet who was infamously jinxed in the Old Testament.

 Knowing what this means, Bonita heads to the casino, sits down at Willie's table, and begins to play blackjack.
 During her gameplay, she smokes the same kind of cigar that Harold always smoked for good luck.
 She embarks on a winning streak of her own, upsetting Willie and his supervisors, who fear that his jinx has returned.
 After he is fired from this job, he drives away in his car, only to find Bonita hiding in the back seat waiting for him.
 She wants him to join her in a new scheme in which he will go from casino to casino working as a dealer, and they will split the money that they will make when she wins the casinos' money by playing against him.